 However, the more I searched spiritually to understand personal fulfillment and the path to Self-actualization, I was consistently pointed down the path of relationship.
 Furthermore, I struggled with the idea that being alone was not supposed to be part of my soul’s journey.
 My research in various spiritual texts kept confirming that I am a being who ONLY exists in the reality of relationships and this really messed with my mind.
 As such, I felt to be in a committed relationship would require me to give up certain things.
 For starters, I would have to give up a lifestyle I loved.
 Only now, after a decade of being open-minded enough to stay in a relationship do I understand that living within the devotion of a relationship isn’t giving up…it’s having it all.

 Living within the Devotion of a Relationship Isn’t Giving Up . . .

 It’s Having it All!

-Below is a summary of points from the research of being lonely and living alone.
-Furthermore, the unsettling news when it comes to the health hazard of both:
+Below is a summary of points from the research of the health hazard of being lonely and living alone.
+Furthermore, the unsettling news when it comes to the health hazards of both:

 – “The effect of this is comparable to obesity.
 Something public health takes very seriously,” says BYU researcher Julianne Holt-Lundstad, lead author of the study.
 “We need to start taking our social relationships more seriously.”